Strategy

 8. 08Ignore aftermarket panic-listings in the first two hours — prices are always highest in this window and compress significantly within 24–72 hours.

-Missing the May 15 option deadline is not the end.
-It raises your cost and lowers your certainty — but three honest paths remain.
+Missing the pre-drop waitlist is not the end.
+It raises your cost and lowers your certainty — but two honest paths remain.

-Missing the option window is a cost problem, not an access problem.
+Missing the waitlist is a cost problem, not an access problem.
 The watch will be available on the aftermarket within hours of the first boutique opening.
-What you lose is the locked retail price and the certainty that you get your colorway.
-What you gain is flexibility — at a price.
+What you lose is a sourced piece at a confirmed, market-based price.
+What you gain is flexibility — at the mercy of whatever the open market is doing.

-The full breakdown of every buying path — including post-drop direct sale mechanics on this site — is in the option mechanics guide.
-All 8 colorways with current allocation status are on the shop page.
+The full breakdown of how the sourcing waitlist works is in the waitlist guide.
+All 8 colorways with current waitlist status are on the shop page.

 Common questions